 • Take the minibus to the Damnoen Saduak Floating Market.

 *You will be dropped off at their linked agency.
 Don’t fall for their bait.
-They charge almost ₱800 pesos each when the boat rental right at the market is only ₱700 pesos good enough for 7 people already!
+They charge almost ₱800 pesos each when the boat rental right at the market is only ₱700 pesos which is good enough for 7 people already!
 What you should do is walk for about a kilometer to the public market and rent a boat there.
 You may also take a tuktuk if there is one available.
 I hated Bangkok for this!
 Tourist trap!

 • Haggle for the boat ride at the market